prometheus/test-infra/README.md

 A Prometheus maintainer can comment as follows to benchmark a PR:
 - `/benchmark` (benchmark PR with the master branch.)
 - `/benchmark master`
 - `/benchmark 2.4.0` (Any release version can be added here.
-Don't prepend `v` to the release version.)
+Don't prepend `v` to the release version here.
+The benchmark plugin in Prow will prepend it.)

 To cancel benchmarking, a mantainer should comment `/benchmark cancel`.